hashicorp/terraform-provider-aws/website/docs/r/eip.html.markdown

 ## Import

-EIPs in a VPC can be imported using their Allocation ID, e.g.,
+Import EIPs in a VPC using their Allocation ID.
+For example:

 ```
 $ terraform import aws_eip.bar eipalloc-00a10e96